DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ### About the POST

-The Cielo e-commerce API offers a transactional notification system where the Merchant provides an endpoint that will receive a notification via 'POST'.
+The Cielo e-commerce API offers a transactional notification system where the Merchant provides an endpoint that will receive a notification via 'POST'

 The notification content will be formed by 3 fields: